gavdraper/gavdraper.github.io/_posts/2017-05-16-clustered-vs-nonclustered-indexes.markdown

 For our small table this is fine but imagine a larger table with millions of records where we are interested in more than a single one, in that case it's not optimal to have to look at every record to check if the username matches your predicate.

-To solve this lets  create a non clustered index on Username so we can search on it without having to look at every record.
+To solve this lets  create a nonclustered index on Username so we can search on it without having to look at every record.

 {% highlight sql %}
 CREATE NONCLUSTERED INDEX ndx_user_username ON [dbo].[user](UserName)